seaarcpho/plugins/plugins/fileparser/README.md

 - a built-in pattern identifies dates and works "out-of-the-box".
 - for custom patterns (like studio, actors or movie) that are specific to your naming convention, a little bit of configuration is needed to "tell the plugin" how to recognize the right patterns.

 fileparser uses the "regular expression" standard to match patterns (regex).
-If you don't know the regex syntax, there are many details and examples below that can be reused with little to no understanding of regex.

-Used in combination with web scraping plug-ins, it is possible to fully automate your library creation!
+There are details and examples below.

 #### Configuration - not your typical plugin

 A consistent and uniform naming convention across a whole media library is extremely unlikely.
 Therefore, fileparser supports not one, but multiple `parserconfig` files.
 They are placed alongside your media files, directly into the library.

-A configuration file applies to all files and subdirectories below it: the same directory or anything deeper in the dir structure.
+A configuration file applies to all files and subdirectories below it.

 Config files can also be nested.
 In this case, the deepest and most specific config is always used.

 Configs are searched and loaded dynamically when the plug-in is executed.
-They can be added, modified or removed while pv is running (I would advise against config modifications in the middle of a folder scan).
-You can modify a config and (re)run the plug-in manually.
-Any config change will immediately be taken into account.
+They can be added, modified or removed while pv is running.

 #### `parserconfig` file structure